Care work: History

-Effects of industrialization

 With the dawn of the industrial era, the core sphere became separate from jobs and business which were performed away from the home; men left home to work in factories and at other non-domestic jobs.
 Women, considered better suited to nurturing, were expected to provide child care and do housework.
 This familial hierarchy persisted in the American family with a breadwinner father, a homemaker mother, and their children.
 Not all families, however, were like this.
 Unlike white women, Black women and women of color were expected to work; almost 80 percent of single black women, compared to 23.8 percent of single white women, worked outside the home in 1880.
 The labor-participation rate of white women fell after marriage; labor-force participation remained stable for Black women, and Black men and women both contributed financially to the household.

 Domestic work became an important element in a stable workforce.
-With the abolition of slavery in the U.S., Black women were increasingly hired as domestic workers.
+With the abolition of slavery in the United States, Black women were increasingly hired as domestic workers.
 The history of domestic work in the United States is one of gender, race, citizenship, and class hierarchies.
 Although domestic work was a paid job, it was not recognized as such by the law or society.
 Because domestic work is in the private sphere and typically performed by women, it was often depicted as an "act of love" or rewarding in itself.
 This has been used to justify the lack of legal protection of domestic work, such as in the exclusion of domestic workers from the National Labor Relations Act guaranteeing the right to form labor unions.
 "Live-in" workers, such as nannies and housekeepers, do not have overtime protection under the Fair Labor Standards Act.
 Whether women worked or stayed in the home, their duties were believed to be unimportant and were largely ignored.

 Work performed in the home often has a considerable replacement cost, but is not factored into productivity; paying others to perform care work is often prohibitively expensive.
 It is more cost-effective for families to substitute their time for the replacement cost.
 Paid care work is considered employment, but work done by family members is not counted as productive in the market and is overlooked when determining employment status.

 More women participate in the labor force (at least part-time) than they did a century ago, and many believe that the "cult of domesticity" for women of the 19th and 20th centuries is obsolete.
 Women dominate caring professions such as teaching, child care, nursing, and social work, and most of these professions pay considerably less than jobs more frequently held by men.
 Women working outside the home are frequently still also expected to do housework and raise the children.
 Care work is still considered economically unimportant, and women have difficulty escaping gender roles.